ershov20/neeva-android/README.md

 You should now be able to build and run the project.
 In the toolbar, you can select the emulator that you set up earlier, then hit the **Run 'app'** button (or select `Menu > Run > Run 'app'`).

 ### Building a release (or staging) version of the app
+Building the release version will require you to have signing keys.
+If you don't have them, then you can use the `staging` build variant.

 A release version of the app includes `WebLayerSupport.apk` as a feature split within the Neeva app bundle (`neeva.aab`).

 Run `scripts/build-release.sh` to generate the app bundle `build/release/neeva.aab`.